matchish/laravel-scout-elasticsearch/README.md

 `elasticsearch.indices.settings.default`

 ### Eager load
-To speed up import you can eager load relations on import only using global scopes.
+To speed up import you can eager load relations on import using global scopes.

-You should configure inject `ImportSourceFactory` in your service provider(`register` method)
+You should configure `ImportSourceFactory` in your service provider(`register` method)
 ```
 use Matchish\ScoutElasticSearch\Searchable\ImportSourceFactory;
 ...